radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 4. Behind the scenes,
    1. the service-account token projected as a mounted volume contains the claims for the cluster and service account.
 AWS STS validates this token.
    2. If the validation (authentication) succeeds, STS exchanges the service-account token for AWS credentials that can make the AWS API calls.
    3. The IAM role is configured with a trust policy that permits the role to be assumed by the ucp and rp service accounts within the radius-system namespace of the cluster.
-This configuration enables radius services to provision AWS resources in accordance with the permissions defined in the role.
+This configuration enables radius services to provision AWS resources in accordance with the permissions defined by the role.

 ### API design